-Q: “What is the correct order for sequencing vaccine codes?
-Do you sequence the vaccine first and then the route of administration?
-What order should be followed?
+Q: “Do you sequence the vaccine first and then the route of administration?
+What order should be followed?”

 When you’re listing your administration codes, the important thing to remember is that you only get to code one initial administration code.
 For example, let’s consider a situation where a child comes in for vaccines in late fall and the office decides they will also be giving the child a nasal flu vaccine.
-In this case whichever one they administer first is what you’re going to use as your initial administration code.
+In this case, whichever one they administer first is what you’re going to use as your initial administration code.

 If a significant separately identifiable evaluation and management service (eg, new or established patient office or other outpatient services, office or other outpatient consultations, emergency department services, preventive medicine services) are performed, the appropriate E/M service code should be reported in addition to the vaccine and toxoid administration codes.

 Even if several vaccines are administered using different routes, you only have one initial.
 You can only do one thing first, so make sure you’re only reporting one initial code.
 There isn’t any specific guideline saying that one code goes first before the other code.